New & Used Mercedes-Benz E Class: In Depth

-The E-Class is the quintessential Mercedes-Benz sedan, but a longtime benchmark for rival luxury brands and aspiring automakers alike.
+The Mercedes-Benz E-Class isn't just the quintessential Mercedes-Benz sedan, but a longtime benchmark for rival luxury brands and aspiring automakers alike.
 Through many decades, the E-Class has been offered with a variety of models and powertrains available, ranging from turbo diesels, V-6 sedans, and powerful V-8 coupes and AMG wagons.
-The current 2015 model, fresh off a 2014 redesign, sets the E-Class competes with the Cadillac ATS, BMW 5-Series, and the Audi A6.
+The current 2015 model, fresh off a 2014 redesign, sets the E-Class solidly up against the Cadillac ATS, BMW 5-Series, and the Audi A6.

 See our 2015 Mercedes-Benz E Class review for pricing with options, specifications, and gas mileage ratings

 Recent model years of the E-Class have been included in the automaker's efforts to downsize engines, with the E400 and its turbocharged V-6 most recently replacing the E550 and its twin-turbo V-8 for 2015.
 And for the 2014 model year, with the E-Class' last redesign, the E350 BlueTEC was downsized to an E250 BlueTEC four-cylinder model, and the AMG variants move to standard all-wheel drive.